on September 27, 2021 (last modified on May 11, 2022) • 17 minute read

 “Instagram is a digital shopfront for businesses,” says Mia de Villa of Genbook.
 “However, to get people to shop, business owners have to act more like editors/publishers than salespeople.
 Put yourself in the consumer’s shoes.
 If every post on Instagram was a sell, would you follow them on Instagram?
 The simple key to marketing on Instagram is to gain followers by posting entertaining and relatable content, turning followers into fans by providing educational and valuable content, and making them customers by consistently listening and evolving to meet their needs.

 At Genbook, we aim to always include our community in the discussion by asking them questions in the captions.
 What do they think/ what was their experience/ do they agree?
 We’ve included a link to caption prompts with this form.
 But what about the selling part?
 Well, of course, you can’t forget about Instagram Ads to acquire new customers to use your product/service.
 It’s a mix of both organic and ads – if small businesses master both, they’ll be able to translate followers into revenue.”
+You can track the number of leads your Instagram ads generate for your business with this business dashboard software.

 To measure the performance of your Instagram marketing strategy, you may rely on Instagram Analytics to learn which posts receive the most impressions and reach, and overall, which posts are the most popular with your followers.
 Now you can quickly assess the performance of your Instagram content in a single dashboard that monitors fundamental metrics, including: